Csengupta1101/Housing-Price-Prediction/README.md

 ### Model Deployment -
 We will deploy the model in a webpage using flask framework in Heroku.
-Aws or any other server can be used as well.
+Aws or any other server can be used as well.And either joblib or pkl file to be used.